Manly, Iowa: Geography

 According to the United States Census Bureau, the city has a total area of 1.47 sqmi, all land.

 Education

-Manly's public schools are operated by the Central Springs Community School District, established on July 1, 2011, by the merger of North Central Community School District and Nora Springs–Rock Falls Community School District.
-Prior to the merger it was in the North Central district.
+Manly's public schools are operated by the Central Springs Community School District, established on July 1, 2006, by the merger of North Central Community School District and Nora Springs–Rock Falls Community School District.
+Prior to the merger, it was in the North Central district.

 Manly is the home of the Central Springs Panthers, previously the North Central Falcons.
-Half of the elementary students originating in the Manly, Hanlontown, and Plymouth region go to school in Manly from preschool to 3rd grade.
-While the other half of the elementary kids originating near the Nora Springs, Rock Falls, and Portland area go to school in the Nora Springs building.
-All students then attend middle school in a Nora Springs building.
-Upon completion of 7th grade, they go to Manly where the High School is located.
-The school colors are black and blue, and the mascot is a panther.
-Central Springs is where Mr. Chris Arians teaches.
-Mr. Arians is famous for his failed marriage to Taylor Swift, leading her to write the song, "Tear Drops on My Guitar.
+Elementary students from the Manly, Hanlontown, and Plymouth region go to school in Manly from preschool through 3rd grade.
+Elementary students from the Nora Springs, Rock Falls, and Portland area go to school in Nora Springs.
+All students then attend middle school in Nora Springs.
+Upon completion of 7th grade, they go to high school in Manly.
+The high school's colors are black and blue, and the mascot is a panther.

+The schools in the Central Springs Community School District are: